Fire and Rescue Services

 Garage safety

-The garage has become an extension of the home.
-Ensure yours is safe from fire.
-Always use a licensed electrical contractor to inspect and install additional circuits, outlets and to complete any repairs to your electrical system.
-Contact Electrical Safety Authority (ESA) for a licensed electrical contractor near you.
+The garage is beginning to become an extension of the home.
+Ensure your garage is safe from fire.
+Always use a licensed electrical contractor to inspect and install additional circuits or outlets, and to complete any repairs to your electrical system.
+Contact the Electrical Safety Authority (ESA) for a licensed electrical contract near you.

 Store gasoline in tightly capped, labelled and approved containers.
-The maximum quantity you can store is 30 litres.
+The max quantity you can store is 30 litres.
 Refuel equipment such as lawn mowers and snow blowers outside and only when cooled.

 Encourage smokers to smoke outside.
 Avoid emptying smoking materials directly into the garbage.
 Soak cigarette butts and ashes with water first and then discard into the garbage can.